18 new hire onboarding survey questions to improve retention

 So, it's been two whole (business) weeks.
 It's not really a long enough period to say the employee has fully gotten comfortable in the new environment, but it's a fair opportunity to evaluate the onboarding process and the company's compatibility from the employee's perspective.

 Keep in mind, 15 days is still pretty new!
-Everything is fresh, exciting, and there’s more energy to connect with the culture.
+Everything is fresh, exciting, and there's more energy to connect with the culture.
 This is the work honeymoon phase.
-It’s probably too early for questions about whether or not your employee is happy or if they feel fully settled; that’s for the next phase.
+It's probably too early for questions about whether or not your employee is happy or feels fully settled — that's for the next phase.

 For now, lead with: